parley-messaging/ios-library/README.md

 ### Custom Unique Device Identifier

-By default Parley uses the identifierForVendor or a random UUID as device identifier which will be stored in the user defaults.
+By default Parley uses a random UUID as device identifier which will be stored in the user defaults.
 This can be overridden by passing a custom `uniqueDeviceIdentifier` to the configure method:

 ```swift
 Parley.configure("appSecret", uniqueDeviceIdentifier: "uniqueDeviceIdentifier")